DevExpertise/Stone_Paper_Scissor/README.md

 # Stone_Paper_Scissor
-Name of this game is Stone Paper Scissor .
+The name of this game is Stone Paper Scissor.
 This is Mainly 2 player game.
-Here one player is computer and other one user.
+Here one player is a computer and the other one is  the user.